ethanAthompson/suparimoto-a3/README.md

 > This is a simple game that can be controlled with 2 buttons

+## Guide
+> You have to eye it, and follow the pin layout, in src/pins.rs

 ## Libraries Used
 - [x] rust_gpiozero 0.1.0
 - [x] ratatui